 The picture above was taken in Mrs Chou’s restaurant in Fuzhou.

 Many are put off by tripe’s leathery texture or just the sheer thought of what it is (cow’s stomach).
 Admittedly, the only time I’d had tripe before China was when I had hotpot with some Chinese friends in Nice.
 Without knowing what it was, I tried it and quite liked it.
 But my wife, Ola, hated it when she was a kid.
 She couldn’t stand the stench of it.

-The smell and taste blends well with the chilies and it’s usually well cooked, so you don’t notice the texture so much.
+The smell and taste blend well with the chillies and it’s usually well cooked, so you don’t notice the texture so much.
 This is one to try, if you have the stomach for it (pun intended).

 Weird Chinese foods #3: Wormwood Dumplings (Qing Ming Guo)

 We first found some local women rolling these in Chengcun village just outside of Wuyi Shan.
 They let us try and the blending of tastes (spicy, a spinach-like ingredient, and pork) in our mouths was tantalizing.

 But we didn’t know what we had eaten until we looked it up on Wikipedia.
 Turned out that the spinach like taste was wormwood, the same substance they put in absinthe.
 After a bit of research, I’ve discovered it’s a bit of an urban myth that the wormwood oil in absinthe causes you to hallucinate.

 Interestingly, wormwood is used in Chinese medicine and has also saved many lives as a malaria beating drug.
 So, these dumplings are effectively medicine.